The supplementary file provides additional evidence relevant to promotion and/or tenure review.

 Service portfolio (as available)

-The service portfolio, which is provided by the candidate, should provide evidence of the candidate’s service contributions to his or her academic department, center or institute, school or college, university, discipline, profession, and the broader community.
+The service portfolio, which is provided by the candidate, should provide evidence of the candidate’s service contributions to their academic department, center or institute, school or college, university, discipline, profession, and the broader community.
 Note that a candidate is not expected to have contributed service at all of these levels.
 The service portfolio documents the candidate’s contribution to the university, profession, and community.
 The portfolio should not be comprehensive but rather provide representative evidence of the candidate's service.
 Each candidate’s appropriate level of service will differ based upon their career stage as well as professional responsibilities as defined by the candidate’s job description and the unit workload policies.

 The portfolio may include a short narrative summarizing the candidate’s unique service experiences or obligations.
 Candidates may wish to comment on the significance and quality of their work and provide a rationale for the choice of examples in the portfolio, the significance of those choices, the role played by the candidate, and the amount of time devoted to service activities.